Note: Not all unique aspects of the job are covered by this job description.

 Edit manuscripts for content, style, and organization.

-Check editorials for accuracy, and use own judgment in critiquing the work.
+Check content for accuracy, and use own judgment in critiquing the work.

 Coordinate publication/editorial schedules, and monitor process in consultation with supervisor or client.